A Poet in Prison: Saint John of the Cross

 Without any human comfort, he could have given way to deep depression and self-pity, or at the very least, deathly boredom.
 From the ground of this abasement, came a flourishing of amazing creativity, such that Fray Juan was forever grateful to his captors.
 Indeed, it was precisely in his physical confinement, that his creative spirit was set free.

 What sort of creativity?
-Fray Juan was a natural artist and had apprenticed to both a wood carver and painter in his youth.
-While imprisoned in the darkness, his poetic thoughts grew rapidly as in a fertile greenhouse.
+Fray Juan was a natural artist and had apprenticed in his youth to both a wood carver and painter.
+While imprisoned in the darkness, his poetic thoughts flourished as in a fertile greenhouse.
 Without the aid of pen or paper, he wove beautiful verse that by dint of rumination, embedded into his soul.
 A change of jailers after five months enabled him to commit them to paper.
 He composed many poems in prison, most notably, thirty-one strophes of the Spiritual Canticle.

 The Spiritual Canticle